-We are not only a leading technology provider and one of the UK's biggest investors in innovation.
-Just like Evri, we also have a huge field force, plus a retail business with an extensive supply chain, which we are transforming with cutting-edge digital technology to improve the customer experience.
+BT is not only a leading technology provider and one of the UK's biggest investors in innovation.
+Just like Royal Mail Group, we also have a huge field force, plus a retail business with an extensive supply chain, which we are transforming with cutting-edge digital technology to increase efficiency and performance, while optimising the customer and employee experience.

-Partner with us, and you'll gain from all this logistics experience and expertise, plus benefit from the most powerful, reliable and broad network in the UK.
+Partner with us, and you'll gain from all this logistics experience and expertise, plus benefit from the most powerful, reliable and broad networks in the UK.
 Meanwhile, our cutting-edge knowledge of the latest digital innovation means we'll ensure you get the best out of IoT, AI and 5G on our network.

-This, combined with our strong established relationships with best technology vendors, from Cisco to Microsoft, means we can build the solutions your business and your workforce need, and seamlessly integrate technology with your people and systems to optimise the customer experience and drive trust and loyalty.
+This, combined with our strong established relationships with best of breed technology vendors, from Cisco to Microsoft, means we can build the solutions your business and your workforce need, and seamlessly integrate technology with your people and systems to improve services levels and drive trust and loyalty on the doorstep.
 Furthermore, we have the resources to ensure you start to innovate in the right way today, and continue tomorrow.